Summer-Ready Pets

 As May temperatures in the Phoenix Valley begin their steady climb toward triple digits, local pet owners are already thinking ahead.
 The long, hot summer is the most challenging season for dogs and cats in the desert, and professionals across the region say preparation now can make a dramatic difference in your pet’s comfort and safety.

-“By the time June hits, it’s too late to start from scratch,” says Maria Torres, owner of Desert Paws Grooming in Scottsdale.
+“By the time June hits, it’s too late to start from scratch,” says Kim, owner of Grooming by Kim in Scottsdale.
 “The pets who do best in summer are the ones whose owners start grooming routines, training adjustments, and safety habits in May.”

 Here’s what Phoenix-area groomers, trainers, and pet professionals recommend for getting your furry family members summer-ready.